manubg32/iTechShop/02-domain-design.md

 - items

 The Cart represents the products currently selected by a customer before an order is placed.
+The Cart entity belongs to the Order Context.

 ## CartItem
 - productId
 - quantity
 - ...

-A CartItem represents a product and its selected quantity within a cart.
+A CartItem represents a product and its selected quantity within a cart..
+CartItem belongs to the Cart aggregate and cannot exist independently of its Cart.

 ## Order
 - id